Skip to main content

 Ecosystem Fit

-The AirPods Max USB-C is the daily-driver pick for the Apple ecosystem per Tom's Guide and The Strategist — H2-chip pairing produces audio handoff at 0 ms manual switching.
+The AirPods Max USB-C is the daily-driver pick for the Apple ecosystem per Tom's Guide and RTINGS — H2-chip pairing produces audio handoff at 0 ms manual switching.
 The DGH Cost-per-Year-of-Use Score lands at 8.7 at 449$ MSRP across 3-year ownership.

-The Sony WH-1000XM6 is the cross-platform daily driver per Wirecutter and CNET — multi-point pairing covers iPhone-plus-MacBook or Pixel-plus-Windows.
+The Sony WH-1000XM6 is the cross-platform daily driver per Tom's Guide and RTINGS — multi-point pairing covers iPhone-plus-MacBook or Pixel-plus-Windows.
 The DGH Cost-per-Year-of-Use Score lands at 9.1 at 349$ MSRP across 3-year ownership.

-The Bose QuietComfort Ultra Headphones and Sennheiser Momentum 4 both work cleanly across all three ecosystems per Reviewed.com and Good Housekeeping.
-For Bose, ANC depth at 38 dB is the differentiator at 429$.
+The Bose QuietComfort Ultra Headphones and Sennheiser Momentum 4 both work cleanly across all three ecosystems per Tom's Guide and RTINGS.
+For Bose, TechGearLab measures 20-40 dB of ANC blocking across the frequency spectrum as the differentiator at 329$.
 For Sennheiser, 60 hours of battery and audio tuning lead at 299$.
 The DGH Cost-per-Year-of-Use Score normalized composite tier reflects 3-year ownership across the category.

 ProductApple Ecosystem (iPhone + MacBook + iPad)Android (Pixel / Samsung)Windows Laptop